Anubala85/StockmarketAnalysis/README.md

 **REFERENCES

-1.Used Microsoft support to run teh code across sheets and google to find its cooresponding actiavet across sheets synatx.
+1.Used Microsoft support to find worksheet activate and format percent functions.